Carson1337/Kaspa-dca/README.md

 ```

 ## Note
-Yes.. this project was entirely built with AI🤖
+Yes.. this project was entirely built with AI🤖.

 If you find any mistakes or would like to add new features, feel free to open a Pull Request.